pack959/homepage/content/dues.md

 ## Pay by Check

 Contact [Rob McMahan](mailto:treasurer@pack959.com) to coordinate a time to deliver a check.
+Make checks payable to "Cub Scout Pack 959".